 The #14 Notre Dame Men's Soccer team defeated #3 Louisville, 1-0, at Alumni Field on September 24.

 Clark, a two-time BIG EAST coach of the year, became Notre Dame's all-time wins leader during the 2011 campaign.
-The Fighting Irish have posted a winning record every season under Clark, including a double-digit win total in 11 of his 12 seasons in South Bend.
 For his dedication and commitment to the Fighting Irish men's soccer program, the Notre Dame Monogram Club awarded Clark with an honorary monogram in June of 2011.

 Winning has been synonymous with Clark wherever he has been.
 His 26-year resume has produced a glossy .676 winning percentage.
 Clark's teams have posted a 306-131-60 mark during his collegiate coaching tenure.
 Prior to becoming Notre Dame's fifth head coach, he had successful coaching stints at Dartmouth (1985-93) and Stanford (1996-2000).

-Clark's penchant for developing talent is evident in the fact that Notre Dame has produced 65 all-BIG EAST selections from 36 different players.
-In addition, he has mentored eight All-Americans with the Irish, including 2006 M.A.C.
+Finley and Powers both appeared on the all-BIG EAST first team and were among five Irish players that notched all-league accolades.
+That group was just the latest in a long line of decorated players that Clark has mentored at Notre Dame.
+Clark's penchant for developing talent is evident in the fact that Notre Dame produced 65 all-BIG EAST selections from 36 different players.
+In addition, he has coached eight All-Americans with the Irish, including 2006 M.A.C.
 Hermann Trophy winner Joseph Lapira.
-Lapira also was a finalist for the award in 2007 and Ryan Finley became the program's third finalist in 2012.
+Lapira also was a finalist for the award in 2007.

 The Fighting Irish have had 25 Major League Soccer (MLS) draft picks during Clark's 12 seasons at Notre Dame.
-The Irish have produced 14 MLS SuperDraft picks since 2008.
-That is the most from any school during that time span.
+Since 2008, Notre Dame has had 14 MLS SuperDraft picks, which are the most for any school during that time span.

 In 2009, Matt Besler became the highest MLS draft pick in Notre Dame history as he was selected eighth overall by the Kansas City Wizards.
 Besler was named a 2011 MLS All-Star, becoming the first Irish alum to garner that distinction.
 Former Irish standout Justin Morrow, a 2010 graduate, was an MLS All-Star selection in 2012.

-Besler and Morrow also established another first for the Fighting Irish men's soccer program when they became the first Notre Dame alums to earn a cap with the United States Senior National Team.
+Besler and Morrow were part of another monumental moment for the program when they became the first Notre Dame alums to earn a cap with the United States Senior National Team.
 The duo started a friendly versus Canada on Jan.
 29, 2013.
+Besler also has earned multiple starts with the U.S. squad during qualifying for the 2014 World Cup.

 Clark has mentored several players that have a wide-range of experience on the international level.
 Ryan Nelsen, who played for Clark at Stanford, captained New Zealand during the 2010 World Cup in South Africa.
 Another one of Clark's former Stanford players, Simon Elliott, joined Nelsen on the New Zealand World Cup squad.